he-linyun/he-linyun.github.io/files/notes.md

 Structure:
 _data:
-  navigation.yml controls the words on the navigation panel
+  navigation.yml controls the label words on the navigation panel

 _includes:
 * archive-single.html controls the format of items (publications, teachings, etc.) in a <b>single page</b>, (i.e. the page of "Papers", "Teaching",